SmitdCatchy/warcry-companion/README.md

 - added a new fighter type: Beast.
 - in the Fighter dialog selecting a fighter role adds default runemarks based on the role.
-- the Fighter Store scrren and Fighter Load dialog has factions.
+- the Fighter Store screen and Fighter Load dialog has factions.
 - there is a tie option for the battle end result.
 - fighters with the Beast and Monster roles no longer have the Carry treasure option pn the Battle Page during the battle phase.
 - fighters with the Monster role can have modifiers.